plafer/Tissue.jl/README.md

         You need to `wait()` the task.
     + We should wait on all the tasks and when one of them returns exception, produce an error report that can be filed (well simply stack trace maybe).
-+ Flow limiter
-    + Related to how you read/write to graph. e.g. if you wait until you've read to write again, then you won't ever need a flow limiter.
-    + But again, there's no point in reading the camera at 300x the fps
-    + These should be designed together.
-There needs to be a flow limiter, as well as a producer limiter
-        + You give the callback as a user, and the framework calls it to get the next "in" packet.
-    + Right now, the user throws away packets.
-But actually there's no point in ever doing that!
-The point is to throw the packets WHILE `process()` is running!

 # Fundamental issues to de-risk
 + Multi-threading can [break finalizers](https://docs.julialang.org/en/v1/manual/multi-threading/#Safe-use-of-Finalizers)